bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

         /* Result */
 ```

-`bdk_flutter` creates a wallet using output descriptors.
+`bdk_flutter` creates a wallet using output descriptors which define the derivation path to derive addresses and sign transactions.
 More about output descriptors [here](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).
-Before creating the `Wallet` we need to create a `descriptor` which will be used to generate receive addresses and a `changeDescriptor` to collect the change from an outgoing transaction.
-A `descriptor` is a string that looks like this:
+Before creating the `Wallet` we need to create a `descriptor` object which will be used to generate receive addresses and a `changeDescriptor` object to to create change addresses to collect from outgoing transactions.

-`"wpkh(key/84'/{0,1}'/0'/{0,1}/*)"`

 `bdk_flutter`'s `Descriptor` class has a number of descriptor templates that will help you create a simple wallet.

 Let's add some code to create a simple `wpkh` descriptor object by using the `BIP84` template.
+This template will create a descriptor in the format `wpkh(key/84'/{0,1}'/0'/{0,1}/*)`

 This descriptor will create receive (`KeyChainKind.External`) and change descriptor (` KeyChainKind.Internal`) for a specified mnemonic.

 ```dart
 Future<List<Descriptor>> getDescriptors(String mnemonic) async {